ietf-wg-cellar/matroska-specification/codec_specs.md

 Initialization: The `Private Data` contains all the header/metadata packets before the first data packet.
 These include the first header packet containing only the word `fLaC` as well as all metadata packets.

+### A_MPC

+Codec ID: A_MPC

+Codec Name: MPC (musepack) SV8

+Description: The main developer for musepack has requested that we wait until the SV8 framing has been fully defined for musepack before defining how to store it in Matroska.

+### A_MPEG/L1

+Codec ID: A_MPEG/L1

+Codec Name: MPEG Audio 1, 2 Layer I

+Description: The data contain everything needed for playback in the MPEG Audio header of each frame.
+Corresponding ACM wFormatTag : 0x0050

+Initialization: none

+### A_MPEG/L2

+Codec ID: A_MPEG/L2

+Codec Name: MPEG Audio 1, 2 Layer II

+Description: The data contain everything needed for playback in the MPEG Audio header of each frame.
+Corresponding ACM wFormatTag : 0x0050

+Initialization: none

+### A_MPEG/L3

+Codec ID: A_MPEG/L3

+Codec Name: MPEG Audio 1, 2, 2.5 Layer III

+Description: The data contain everything needed for playback in the MPEG Audio header of each frame.
+Corresponding ACM wFormatTag : 0x0055

+Initialization: none

+### A_MS/ACM

+Codec ID: A_MS/ACM

+Codec Name: Microsoft(TM) Audio Codec Manager (ACM)

+Description: The data are stored in little-endian format (like on IA32 machines).

+Initialization: The `Private Data` contains the [@!WAVEFORMATEX] structure including the extra format information bytes.
+The structure is stored without packing or padding bytes.
+A `WORD` corresponds to a signed 2 octets integer, `DWORD` corresponds to a signed 4 octets integer.
+The extra format information are appended after the WAVEFORMATEX octets.

 ### A_REAL/14_4